Contrast-Security-OSS/ContrastDataDogDashboard/README.md

 ### Set up Contrast Protect logs collection

-You need to enable logs collection for Datadog Agent in `datadog.yaml`:
+You need to enable logs collection for Datadog Agent in `~/.datadog-agent/datadog.yaml` on other paltforms, please find the location of your config file [here](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6):
 ```
 logs_enabled: true
 ```